How the Separation of Concerns Makes Programming Magic

 Example 1: HTML and CSS magic

-In my Shirts 4 Mike project, all the CSS was pre-written.
-This meant that I only had to write a few lines of PHP code, and got an instantly formatted result.
+In the Shirts 4 Mike project, all the CSS is pre-written.
+This meant that you only have to write a few lines of PHP code, and get an instantly formatted result.

 What does this have to do with the separation of concerns?

-Additionally, the whole grid was perfectly styled as soon as I ran the code because the CSS had been pre-written by the project creator, separate from the HTML.
+The whole grid will be perfectly styled as soon as you run the code because the CSS is pre-written by the project creator, separate from the HTML.

 Example 2: The power of functions